 Blank node strategy

 fileis the default.
 With this strategy, agload will not consider blank nodes in different files to be the same blank node.
 For example, if _:b1 is found in file1.nt and _:b1 is found in file2.nt during the same load, they will be assigned different UPIs in AllegroGraph.
+(A UPI is a Unique Part Identifier, described here.)
 Contrast this with blank node strategy

 Blank node strategy

 jobwill consider all blank nodes found in ntriple and nquad files to be in the same "scope".
 This means that if _:b1 is found in file1.nt and _:b1 is found in file2.nt they will be assigned the same UPI in AllegroGraph.